sangeethaguhan/flask-pipeline/README.md

   -secret <LONG_SECRET>

-**Copy that secret and use as 'JENKINS_SECRET'value in the below docker run command.**
+**Copy that secret and use as 'JENKINS_SECRET' value in the below docker run command.**

 Run the agent container: